NourDjihan/SomeDesignPatterns/DesignPatterns.md

 # Template Pattern:
 Template method design pattern is to define an algorithm as a skeleton of operations and leave the details to be implemented by the child classes.
 The overall structure and sequence of the algorithm are preserved by the parent class.
+If the method is defined with Final key wod it cannot be overriden.
 In a class or an abstract class, there is a method (template, concreate, abstract or hook) that defines the general behavior of the subclasses.
 The details behavior is or not to be specified by the subclasses.